Department of Electrical Engineering and Computer Science

 Q: How can I determine whether software is required in a class I am taking?

 A: This includes software that is critical for the completion of your assignments and other course activities in an EECS course.
 For example, a programming course with assignments to be completed in Visual Studio would require the Visual Studio software.
 An argument that you need the latest version of Windows on your computer to complete an assignment is not sufficient documentation for Microsoft.
-Microsoft Office is not covered under this agreement.
-Students who wish to download Microsoft Office at a discounted price may do so at http://www.theultimatesteal.com.
+Microsoft Office is not free under this agreement, but discounted Office 365 software is available through your Dreamspark account.

 Q: How can I obtain additional product keys for a program/operating system so that I can install it on multiple computers?